vn971/timeplot/README.md

 * * On Linux, you can download pre-built version: [https://pointsgame.net/vn971/temp/tpl/timeplot](https://pointsgame.net/vn971/temp/tpl/timeplot)  and make it executable by doing `chmod +x timeplot`
 * * On all other platforms, clone/download this repository, install `cargo`, build project with `cargo build --release`, observe the executable on "target/release/timeplot".
 3. Run it.
+4. Consider adding `timeplot` to autostart, making it run when you log in.
+If you use MacOS, you must create said autostart hook manually (help on making it automatic appreciated).
+For Linux users, there's a configuration setting that, if enabled, will create XDG autostart entry for you.

 ## Other